fraawlen/cassette/README.md

 - Usage of Ada's exceptions when an object errors.
 - Convertion from C char array strings to Ada native strings.
 - Subtyping of C numeral values + ranges.
-- C function namespaces pushed into Ada packages.
+- Usage of packages instead of C function namespaces.

 TODO details.